Travel industry under siege as coronavirus contagion grows

 "You will see us continue to be very disciplined with capacity as the situation evolves," Virgin Australia Chief Executive Paul Scurrah told reporters, echoing similar comments by rival Qantas Airways Ltd QAN.AX earlier in the week.

-Virgin and Flight Centre joined a growing list of travel companies where executives are taking pay cuts and offering unpaid leave to staff due to reduced demand and weaker economic conditions.
+Virgin and Flight Centre joined a growing list of travel companies, which includes the big U.S. airlines, that are freezing hiring, halting executive bonuses and offering unpaid leave to staff in an effort to preserve cash.

 "With this uncertain environment our priorities are to reduce costs, while also ensuring that we and our people are ready to capitalise when the steep discounting that is underway across most travel categories starts to gain traction as the trading cycle rebounds," Flight Centre Managing Director Graham Turner said in a statement.

-The travel agency's shares plunged 17% on Friday after it withdrew its profit guidance.
+The travel agency's shares plunged 17% on Friday after it withdrew its profit guidance and said it would close up to 100 shops in Australia.

+Airline stocks in Asia were also hit, with Singapore Airlines Ltd SIAL.SI shares down 8% in early trade as Singapore Changi Airport announced seat capacity for the month of March was down nearly 30% from what was originally scheduled.

-(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Editing by Christopher Cushing)
+(Reporting by Jamie Freed in Sydney and Tracy Rucinski in Chicago; Additional reporting by Anshuman Daga in Singapore; Editing by Christopher Cushing)

 ((Jamie.Freed@thomsonreuters.com; +61 2 9321 8174;))